InternetHealthReport/gsoc/ihr-contributor-handbook.md

 Follow the issue template while creating the issue.

+For feature requests, we expect only requests for functional features that would benefits IHR users (not cosmetic modifications, such as minor changes to the website layout).

-In case, you want to contribute but have no issue in mind.
-Solve the existing issues!
+In case, you want to contribute but have no issue in mind, **don't make up irrelevant issues**, solve the existing issues!
 Some of our issues are tagged for beginners.
 You can find them with the following search terms:
 *is:issue is:open label:beginner-friendly* or *is:issue is:open label:"good first issue"*

 While contributing please refer to the project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the **"fork-and-pull"** Git workflow: